odhiambokevin/portfolio/frontend/src/data/markdown/tomcat.md

 If you open that file, the `tomcat-start.sh` with a text editor such as nano, you'll notice there a line that tries to locate the java runtime.
 It is might look as below

 <Code language="shell">
-    #Find the Java runtime and set JAVA_HOME
+    /# Find the Java runtime and set JAVA_HOME
     . /usr/libexec/tomcat9/tomcat-locate-java.sh
 </Code>